 Open questions use one of six words as a root:

 Open questions are like going fishing with a net – you never know what you’re going to get!
 Open questions are great conversation starters, fact finders, and communication enhancers.
-Use them whenever possible when communicating with your team.
+Your team should use them whenever possible.

 Closed questions are the opposite of open questions; their very structure limits the answer to yes or no, or a specific piece of information.
 Some examples include: